ankur512512/devops-springboot/README.md

 ### Disclaimer
 I have created the terraform code for this but I don't have any cloud subscription available now, so can't do terraform apply.

-But I am faily confident that it should work, if not, with minor adjustments.
+But I am fairly confident that it would work, if not, with minor adjustments.

 ### Prerequisites